Check token usage from the terminal with /usage added in Codex CLI 0.140.0

 - Typing

-/usagewithin a TUI session displays an activity graph for the past 52 weeks and four statistics: Lifetime, Peak, Streak, and Longest task - You can switch graph formats with the three subcommands
+/usagewithin a TUI session displays an activity graph for the past 52 weeks along with 4 statistics: Lifetime, Peak, Streak, and Longest task - The graph format can be switched using 3 subcommands:

-/usage daily,/usage weekly, and/usage cumulative - You can get a complete picture of usage trends right from the terminal
+/usage daily,/usage weekly, and/usage cumulative - You can fully understand usage trends directly from the terminal

 I hope this is helpful to someone.